-Appeals will be heard within 40 school days, by: 14 June 2025 Where possible, appeals that are submitted after 31 March will be heard by 14 June.
+The allocation and appeal dates for the Year 12 intake are set by each sixth form.
+At The Ilfracombe Church of England Academy Sixth Form: Allocation date for Year 12: by 28 February 2025 Deadline for appeal forms to be submitted: 31 March 2025 Appeals will be heard within 40 school days, by: 14 June 2025 Where possible, appeals that are submitted after 31 March will be heard by 14 June.
 If that is not possible, they will be heard within 30 school days of the appeal form being submitted.
-Sixth form appeals in response to a candidate not meeting academic criteria when the external exam results are published in August, within 30 school days: by 14 October 2025 .
-Application For normal round admissions, applications are considered to have been made on the National Closing Date (15 January for all-through, infant, junior and primary schools, and 31 October for all-through, secondary, studio schools and UTCs) or the date when the application was submitted or amended if later.
+Sixth form appeals in response to a candidate not meeting academic criteria when the external exam results are published in August, within 30 school days: by 14 October 2025.
+Application For normal round admissions, applications are considered to have been made on the closing date for this school or the date when the application was submitted or amended if later.
 In-year applications are considered to have been made on the date they are received or amended, including any supporting evidence that is required - for example, a new address or evidence of a Child's in Care status or a Supplementary Information Form will amend the date on which the application is considered to have been made.
-It is an applicant's responsibility to make sure that the admissions authority or LA is informed about changes to circumstances and eligibility for priority if, for instance, a sibling is taken onto the school roll, or the home address changes.
+It is an applicant's responsibility to make sure that the admissions authority is informed about changes to circumstances and eligibility for priority if, for instance, a sibling is taken onto the school roll, or the home address changes.
 Catchment Area Many schools operate an admissions catchment area.
 This is the geographical area that the school is primarily intended to serve.
 There is a higher admissions priority for children who live in it.
 Living outside a catchment or priority area does not prevent a child from being admitted to the school where there are vacancies.
 Children living in a residential property split by a catchment boundary line will be considered to be living within the catchment area.
 The boundary line will then be reviewed for future applicants.
 Eligibility for catchment priority where this is part of a school's arrangements is not a guarantee of admission.
-Oversubscription criteria for this school are detailed above .
-Children adopted from state care outside England These children have the same admissions priority as Children in Care.
+Oversubscription criteria for this school are detailed above.
+Children adopted These children have the same admissions priority as Children in Care.
 Evidence of having been in state care before adoption will be required.
-Guidance on what constitutes as state care in any country will be available from the Headteacher of the Devon Virtual School.
-Children formerly in Care (Looked After) These children were looked after until they were adopted (see the Adoption and Children Act 2002 section 46) or made the subject of a child arrangements order or a special guardianship order (Children Act section 14A).
+Guidance on what from state care outside England constitutes as state care in any country will be available from the Headteacher of the Devon Virtual School.
+Children formerly in These children were looked after until they were adopted (see the Adoption and Care (Looked After) Children Act 2002 section 46) or made the subject of a child arrangements order or a special guardianship order (Children Act section 14A).
 Child arrangements orders are defined in s.8 of the Children Act 1989, as amended by s.12 of the Children and Families Act 2014.
 All admissions policies must give priority to Looked After and Previously Looked After Children and those adopted from state care outside of England.
 Eligibility for looked after or formerly looked after priority is not a guarantee of admission although there is a presumption in favour of admission.
-Oversubscription criteria for this school are detailed above .
-Chronological Year Group This is the group of children usually taught together according to their date of birth.
-Children born between 1 September and 31 August have the same chronological Year Group.
+Oversubscription criteria for this school are detailed above.
+Chronological Year This is the group of children usually taught together according to their date of birth.
+Children born between 1 September and 31 August have the same chronological Group Year Group.
 This is sometimes called the normal age group.
-Common Application Form This is the name for the application form provided by the LA and must be used for any normal round admissions application.
-The form provided by the LA where the child lives must be used, regardless of where the school is.
-Children who live outside England when the application is made should apply to the LA where the school is located.
-Most applications in Devon are submitted online at devon.cc/admissionsonline.
-There are also paper versions of Devon's common application forms: L